Heterotic $M$-Theory Hidden Sectors with an Anomalous $U(1)$ Gauge Symmetry: A Specific Hidden Sector with FI=0

+For specificity, we compute these matrix elements using the expressions for the Kahler metrics, derived in Appendix C, and the expressions for the Killing vectors $k_S,\>k_T^1,\>k_T^2,\>k_T^3$ and $k_Z$ from \eqref{rain2}.
+We find that { \begingroup \allowdisplaybreaks

-Note that only the first row of this matrix is determined.
-The remaining three rows contain 12 complex coefficients $u_{2,3,4}^{S,T^{i}}$ that are not specified.
-As we will discuss in detail below, these coefficients are subject to a number of non-trivial constraints which will determine all but two of them.
-For the time being, however, let us consider only the component fields in the supermultiplet $(\xi^1,\psi^1_{\xi})$--since they are are completely specified in \eqref{matrix1}.
-They are given by
+\endgroup } where $i=1,2,3$.
+The remaining four rows contain 20 complex coefficients $u_{2,3,4,5}^{S,T^{i},Z}$ that are not specified.
+As we will discuss in detail below, these coefficients are subject to a number of non-trivial constraints which will determine all but six of them.
+For the time being, however, let us consider only the component fields in the supermultiplet $(\xi^1,\psi^1_{\xi})$--since they are are completely specified given the matrix elements shown above.
+As discussed in Section 2, complex scalar field $\xi^1$ naturally decomposes as